dinhkhaphancs/real-time-quiz-backend/README.md

 - ✅ Implemented protected routes for quiz and question management
 - ✅ Added ownership verification for quiz operations
 - ✅ Added quiz joining by code feature (participants can now join using a 6-character code instead of UUID)
+- ✅ Added quiz description support for more detailed quiz information
+- ✅ Enhanced quiz creation to support creating quizzes with questions in a single API call

 ### Current Implementation Status